-Authors Michael Tougias and Casey Sherman will join us at the Federated Church in Hyannis on July 18 at 6pm.
+Authors Michael Tougias and Casey Sherman will join us at the Hyannis Public Library on July 18 at 6pm.
 Tougias will first give a slide presentation based on his national bestseller Fatal Forecast: An Incredible True Tale of Disaster and Survival at Sea (the boats involved were from Hyannis.)
 In the second part of the presentation both authors will discuss Above & Beyond: John F. Kennedy and Americas Most Dangerous Cold War Spy Mission.

 Using slides from the actual storm and rescue in Fatal Forecast: An Incredible True Tale of Disaster and Survival at Sea, Michael Tougias will explain, during the first hour of the event, one of the most remarkable survival stories ever recorded.
 During the program, Tougias will chronicle how in November of 1980, two fishing vessels, the Fair Wind and the Sea Fever, set out from Cape Cod to catch offshore lobsters at Georges Bank and were then hit with hurricane force winds and massive, sixty-foot waves that battered the boats for hours.

 During the second half of the event, Casey Sherman and Michael Tougias will both speak about their book Above & Beyond: John F Kennedy and America’s Most Dangerous Cold War Spy Mission.
 In this multimedia presentation Sherman and Tougias will chronicle the thirteen harrowing days of the Cuban Missile Crisis and then outlines the steps President Kennedy made to reach a decision on a course of action.